Materials Science and Engineering

 Prerequisites

-• Master’s Year 1: Students must have a Bachelor’s degree or a Bachelor of Science degree (Chemistry, Physical Chemistry, Mechanics).
+• Master’s Year 1: Students must have a Bachelor’s degree or a Bachelor of Science degree (Chemistry, Physical Chemistry).

 • Master’s Year 2: Students must have reached the M1 level in science, engineering students with a double major.